gkrislara/SRHW/Readme.md

 * Programming Languages: Cpp - 17 and Python - 3.8+
 * Frameworks/libraries: Opencv,Numpy,Tensorflow and Pytorch

-This documentation describes the state the repo and is divided into four sections
+This documentation describes the state of the repo and is divided into four sections

 1. Training
 2. Quantization